LwinMinOoDX/ctf-govware/README.md

 # Blogging Website CTF Challenge

-This is a Capture The Flag (CTF) challenge that involves a multi-container Docker setup with a blogging website, an admin panel, and a logs server.
+This is a Capture The Flag (CTF) challenge designed for deployment on CTFd platform.
+It involves a multi-container Docker setup with a blogging website, an admin panel, and a logs server.

 ## Challenge Overview